arextest/arex-standalone/README.md

 [releases](https://github.com/arextest/arex-standalone/releases/latest) page and decompress **or** you can access [Gitee](https://gitee.com/arextest/arex-standalone/releases) images and synchronize periodically.
-> Alternatively, download the source code locally and compile (`mvn clean install`),
+> Alternatively, download the source code locally and compile (`mvn clean install -DskipTests`),
 > replacing the corresponding jar package in the arex-standalone-all folder,
 > The prerequisite is first to compile the agent project:[arex-agent-java](https://github.com/arextest/arex-agent-java) locally,
 > execute command: `mvn clean install -DskipTests` (deploy it to your local Maven repository, as the standalone project will depend on it)